pagekit/docs/developer-guides/how-to-theme.md

 To comfortably work with the LESS pre-processor, you should have a few tools installed and available on your command line: *npm*, *gulp* and *bower*.
 If you do not have them installed, do a quick Google search, there are plenty of tutorials available online.

-There are plenty of possible file structure setups.
-In the following steps we suggest the structure that is also used for the official Pagekit themes.
-While the following might look like many steps when you create a theme for the first time, in our experience this setup allows for well structured code, easy UIkit customizations and a comfortable way to keep UIkit up to date using Bower.
+There are a number of possible file structure setups.
+In the following passage we suggest the structure that is also used for the official Pagekit themes.
+While it might look like many steps when you create a theme for the first time, in our experience this setup allows for well structured code, easy UIkit customizations and a comfortable way to keep UIkit up to date using Bower.

-1. In your theme, create new files `package.json`, `bower.json`, `.bowerrc`, `gulpfile.js` and `less/theme.less`.
+1. In your theme, create the new files `package.json`, `bower.json`, `.bowerrc`, `gulpfile.js` and `less/theme.less`.
 Paste the following contents into these files.
 If you have named your theme differently, replace any occurences of the string `theme-hello` with your theme name.

 	`package.json`.
 This file defines all JavaScript dependencies that are installed when running `npm install` and includes several npm packages that we will we use, for example when compiling LESS to CSS: